Ballinhassig AFC

 • That everyone is aware of the action to be taken in an emergency.

-1.2 Role of the club member
+1.2 Role of each club member

 • They must not jeopardize the health and safety of other members through their own actions.